stacksjs/stacks/README.md

 ## 🤖 Usage

-The following is a list of the most common ways to use interact with Stacks
+The following is a list of some of the most common ways to use interact with Stacks:

 ```bash
 pnpm install # install all dependencies (for all packages/workspaces)